 Ormond Beach Car Accident Attorneys

-Representing Injured Victims in Ormond Beach, FL
+Representing Injured Victims in Florida

 After a car accident, you should:

-- Report the Accident to Your Insurance Company: You should report the accident to your insurance company as soon as possible.
-However, you should avoid giving a recorded statement or accepting a settlement offer until you have spoken to an attorney.
+- Report the Accident to Your Insurance Company: Report the accident to your insurance company promptly.
+However, avoid giving a recorded statement or accepting a settlement offer until you have consulted with an attorney.

 Common Causes of Car Accidents